hmrc/help-to-save-stub/README.md

 ## Endpoints

 # POST /nsihts/createaccount
- Given a nino of STXYZ123A this endpoint responds with a status of XYZ, XYZ being any of the possible HTTP responses.
+ Given a nino of STxyz... this endpoint responds with a status of xyz, xyz being any of the possible HTTP responses.

 # PUT /nsihts/createaccount
  If the nino: XX999999X is given, a health check response with an OK status is returned otherwise an update email response with an OK status is returned.